jamesyoung-15/nix-os-configs/README.md

 Once changes have been applied manually setup panel, theming, shortcuts, widgets.
 Optionally add Krohnkite for tiling support.

+### Fix HiDPI (Wayland/X11 Inconsistencies)

+Some X11 applications don't play nice on Plasma 6 with fractional scaling (mine set to 200%).
+Some examples are RuneLite, Cemu, etc. Setting `GDK_SCALE=2` and `GDK_DPI_SCALE=0.5` environment variables fixes most applications, but can break others (eg. Firefox font now really small due to `GDK_DPI_SCALE`, Cemu font too small and needs `GDK_DPI_SCALE=1`).

+One solution is to run certain applications with something like `GDK_DPI_SCALE=1 cemu`.
+Another is to do some manual configs (eg. Firefox change `layout.css.devPixelsPerPx`) or some workarounds listed below.

+Fix for steam is to export `STEAM_FORCE_DESKTOPUI_SCALING=2` environment variable.
+Fix for librewolf is to create custom css with `userChrome.css` and set font there.

 ### Todo

 - Organize config file better (can break down from one large file to smaller files)